Acne seed cycling for hormone balance

 What if your period is not regular?

-If your period is not regular, take the seeds with the lunar cycle.
+It is entirely possible to consume seeds if your period is not regular.
+Instead of taking the seeds by following the phases of your cycle, you can take the seeds by following the lunar cycle.
 On the New Moon start taking flax, chia and hemp seeds.
 On the Full Moon start taking sunflower, pumpkin and sesame seeds.